faros-ai/faros-events-cli/README.md

 #### CI Arguments

+> You may need to scroll to the right to view the entire table.

 | Argument                           | Description                                                                                                                                                                        | Required                        | Default | Allowed Value                                               |
 | ---------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------------------- | ------- | ----------------------------------------------------------- |
 | &#x2011;&#x2011;commit             | The URI of the commit. (`<vcs_source>://<vcs_organization>/<vcs_repo>/<commit_sha>` e.g. `GitHub://faros-ai/my-repo/da500aa4f54cbf8f3eb47a1dc2c136715c9197b9`)                     | Yes                             |         |                                                             |